Hudson-Liu/Fleat/README.md

-# Fleat: A Faster Learning Rate Tuner
+# Fleat: A Fast and Lightweight Learning Rate Tuner
 Fleat: **F**ast **LEA**rning rate **T**uner

 This repository hosts the source code of the Fleat library.